wlsf82/age-discoverer/README.md

 ok 17 should be equal
 # returns zero when not providing a date of birth
 ok 18 should be equal
-# returns zero when providing an invalid date of birth (e.g. `const birthDate = new Date('foobarbaz')`)
+# greets on birthday
 ok 19 should be equal
-# greets on birthday
+# greets on birth date
 ok 20 should be equal
-# greets on birth date
+# returns undefined when providing birth date X years in the future
 ok 21 should be equal
-# returns undefined when providing birth date X years in the future
+# returns undefined when providing birth date X days in the future
 ok 22 should be equal
-# returns undefined when providing birth date X days in the future
+# returns undefined when providing birth date X months in the future
 ok 23 should be equal
-# returns undefined when providing birth date X months in the future
+# returns undefined when not providing birth date
 ok 24 should be equal
-# returns undefined when not providing birth date
+# returns undefined when providing invalid birth date (e.g. `const birthDate = new Date('foobar')`)
 ok 25 should be equal
-# returns undefined when providing invalid birth date (e.g. `const birthDate = new Date('foobar')`)
-ok 26 should be equal
 =============================================================================
 Writing coverage object [/Users/Walmyr/www/ageDiscoverer/coverage/coverage.json] Writing coverage reports at [/Users/Walmyr/www/ageDiscoverer/coverage]
 =============================================================================

 =============================== Coverage summary ===============================
-Statements   : 100% ( 43/43 )
+Statements   : 100% ( 42/42 )
-Branches     : 100% ( 32/32 )
+Branches     : 100% ( 30/30 )
 Functions    : 100% ( 6/6 )
 Lines        : 100% ( 31/31 )
 ================================================================================

-1..26
+1..25
-# tests 26
+# tests 25
-# pass  26
+# pass  25

 # ok
 ```